Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 # Save changes and run sudo update-grub to apply changes.

-# After selecting the right kernel to boot, you can save the change for future boot as follows:
+# After selecting the right kernel to boot, you can change the default grub entry you want during boot.
+If you run:

-# you can modify the /etc/default/grub file and add the following lines to it:

-GRUB_DEFAULT=saved
-GRUB_SAVEDEFAULT=true

-# And then update grub with:
+sudo awk -F\' '/menuentry / {print $2}' /boot/grub/grub.cfg

+You'll see all entries:

+"0" Ubuntu
+"1>0" Ubuntu, with Linux 5.15.0-1037-realtime
+"1>1" Ubuntu, with Linux 5.15.0-1037-realtime (recovery mode) "1>2" Ubuntu, with Linux 5.15.0-1032-realtime
+"1>3" Ubuntu, with Linux 5.15.0-1032-realtime (recovery mode)

+I've added in front of each line the option number for that option.
+So, in my example, if I want to boot 1032, I'll edit /etc/default/grub and change the option:

+sudo nano /etc/default/grub

+And change the line with GRUB_DEFAULT to:

+GRUB_DEFAULT="1>2"

+After that, you need to run:

 sudo update-grub

+And the next boot will come with that default option selected.

 ```